MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/concepts-node-networking.md

 ## Microsoft On-premises Cloud service

-Microsoft On-Premise Cloud (MOC) is the management stack enabling management of virtual machines on Azure Stack HCI and Windows Server based SDDC clouds.
+Microsoft On-premises Cloud (MOC) is the management stack that enables virtual machines on Azure Stack HCI and Windows Server-based SDDC to be managed in the cloud.
 MOC consists of:

-- a single instance of a highly available `cloud agent` service deployed in the cluster.
+- A single instance of a highly available `cloud agent` service deployed in the cluster.
 This agent runs on any one node in the Azure Stack HCI cluster and is configured to fail over to another node.
-- a `node agent` running on every Azure Stack HCI physical node.
+- A `node agent` running on every Azure Stack HCI physical node.

 To enable communication with MOC, you need to provide the IP Address CIDR to be used for the service.
-The `-cloudserviceCIDR` is a parameter in the `Set-AksHciConfig` command that's used to assign the IP address to the cloud agent service and enable high availability of the cloud agent service.
+The `-cloudserviceCIDR` is a parameter in the [`Set-AksHciConfig`](./set-akshciconfig.md) command that's used to assign the IP address to the cloud agent service and enable high availability of the cloud agent service.

 The choice of an IP address for the MOC service depends on the underlying networking model used by your Azure Stack HCI cluster deployment.

->[!Note]
+> [!Note]
->The IP address allocation for MOC service is independent of your Kubernetes virtual network model and is ONLY dependent on the underlying physical network and the IP addresses > configured for the Azure Stack HCI cluster nodes in your data center.
+> The IP address allocation for the MOC service is independent of your Kubernetes virtual network model.
+The IP address allocation is dependent on the underlying physical network, and the IP addresses configured for the Azure Stack HCI cluster nodes in your data center.

-- Azure Stack HCI cluster nodes with a DHCP-based IP address allocation mode: If your Azure Stack HCI nodes are assigned an IP address from a DHCP server present on the physical network, then you do not need to explicitly provide an IP address to the MOC service as the MOC service will also receive an IP address from the DHCP server.
+- **Azure Stack HCI cluster nodes with a DHCP-based IP address allocation mode**: If your Azure Stack HCI nodes are assigned an IP address from a DHCP server present on the physical network, then you do not need to explicitly provide an IP address to the MOC service as the MOC service will also receive an IP address from the DHCP server.

-- Azure Stack HCI cluster nodes with a static IP allocation model: If your Azure Stack HCI cluster nodes are assigned static IP addresses, then you must explicitly provide an IP address for the MOC cloud service.
+- **Azure Stack HCI cluster nodes with a static IP allocation model**: If your Azure Stack HCI cluster nodes are assigned static IP addresses, then you must explicitly provide an IP address for the MOC cloud service.
 The IP address for the MOC service must be in the same subnet as the IP addresses of Azure Stack HCI cluster nodes.
-To explicitly assign an IP address for MOC service use the -cloudserviceCIDR parameter in the Set-AksHciConfig command.
-Make sure you enter an IP address in the CIDR format, for example - "10.11.23.45/16".
+To explicitly assign an IP address for MOC service, use the `-cloudserviceCIDR` parameter in the `Set-AksHciConfig` command.
+Make sure you enter an IP address in the CIDR format, for example: "10.11.23.45/16".

 ## Compare network models

 Both DHCP and Static IP provide network connectivity for your AKS on Azure Stack HCI deployment.
 However, there are advantages and disadvantages to each.
 At a high level, the following considerations apply:

 **DHCP**
-    - Does not guarantee long lived IP addresses for some resource types in an AKS-HCI deployment.
+    - Does not guarantee long-lived IP addresses for some resource types in an AKS on Azure Stack HCI deployment.
     - Supports expansion of reserved DHCP IP addresses if your deployment gets bigger than you initially anticipated.

 **Static IP**
-    - Guarantees long lived IP addresses for all resources in an AKS-HCI deployment.
+    - Guarantees long-lived IP addresses for all resources in an  AKS on Azure Stack HCI deployment.
-    - Since we do not support automatic expansion of Kubernetes node IP pool, you may not be able to create new clusters if you have exhausted the Kubernetes node IP pool.
+    - Since automatic expansion of Kubernetes node IP pool is not supported, you may not be able to create new clusters if you have exhausted the Kubernetes node IP pool.

 The following table compares IP address allocation for resources between static IP and DHCP networking models: